The Human-Centauri Defense Force. HCDF. Fighting a year-long war on two fronts.

 Of course, that same loss of isolation had struck every system in the Pentagon.
 Given each nation's leeriness of its once-distant neighbors, the war they were fighting right now was inevitable.

 Hyper hole travel also carried with it the potential for time-travel paradoxes, though these turned out to be much less threatening than early detractors had warned.
 Time dilation was a mutual thing; if you were travelling at 866 permil, and passed by some stationary observers, the observers would see your clock moving half as fast as theirs, but you would see their clocks moving half as fast as yours.
 This counterintuitive effect meant that some events that happened in your future would happen in the stationary observers' past.
-Thankfully, these events all happened far enough away that by the time the light from them reached either party, they'd be in both party's past.
+Thankfully, in a sane universe where light speed was the cosmic speed limit, these events all happened far enough away that by the time the light from them reached either party, they'd be in both party's past.
 But if a signal from the event could travel faster than light, such as through a hyper hole, the stationary observer could know about the event, and tell you about it, while the event was still in your future.
 If you then took action to prevent the event, or to prevent the stationary observer from finding out about the event, the observer won't have told you about it — which would mean you wouldn't have taken action to prevent it, which would mean the observer will have told you about it, which would mean . . . ad infinitum.

-To induce such a paradox, one party had to be flying past a hyper hole at relativistic speed while interacting with an event on the other side.
+To induce such a paradox, one party had to be flying past a hyper hole at relativistic speed while interacting with some event on the other side.
 Sending a radio signal through the hole to a relay station, and having it send a separate signal back, would suffice for an event.
 From the reference frame of the (stationary) relay, it received the radio signal a fraction of a second after the passing spacecraft sent it; but in the spacecraft's reference frame, the relay station received the radio signal a couple of seconds before it had been sent.
 The relay's return signal would arrive at the spacecraft, in the spacecraft's reference frame, before the spacecraft had sent the signal that triggered it in the first place.

 Torra still remembered, fondly, watching the live news broadcast when Sol had attempted to deliberately create such a paradox.
 Getting a spacecraft up to relativistic speed within the solar system was no easy task — starships are designed for such speeds, but are built to accelerate in more-or-less a straight line.
 At 1g, it takes over a month to accelerate to a mere tenth of the speed of light, just barely fast enough for relativistic effects to be detectable at all.
 The craft had to accelerate out of the system, then brake to a stop all the way out at the Hills Cloud, then come barrelling back in on a trajectory that took it right past where the Sol/Alpha-Centauri hyper hole would be when it arrived.
 An old-fashioned magnetic solenoid had been set up on the spacecraft, which controlled the radio transmitter.
 If the spacecraft received a signal from the remote relay station, it would cut power to the solenoid and be unable to transmit; if not, the solenoid would stay on and they'd transmit to the relay station.
 Theoretically, their transmission would be received a few seconds before they sent it, triggering the relay station to transmit back, which they'd also receive before their original transmission had been sent; this would cut the solenoid and prevent the signal from being sent in the first place, thus preventing the relay station from transmitting, thus not cutting the solenoid, thus allowing their signal to be sent.
 Voilá, paradox!